-There’s a feature in most modern BIOSes, which makes it possible to power on a PC if a certain “magic packet” is received on the physical (MAC) address of the PC’s LAN network card.
+There’s a feature in network cards, which allows to power on a PC if a certain “magic packet” is received on the physical (MAC) address of the network interface.

 This tutorial assumes that your PC’s network card supports this feature, and that it’s enabled in the BIOS.
 You also need to know the MAC address of your PC’s (wired) network card, and the IP won’t hurt either.